 Suppasugiru: Super Sour Fruit Soft Candy from Meiji

-The super sour candy I bought this time is the “Suppa-Sugiru (スッパスギール)” from Meiji shown above.
-Actually, “Suppa (スッパ)” in the name stands for “Suppai (酸っぱい)” meaning “Sour” in Japanese, while “Sugiru (スギル)” means “To an excessive degree”.
+The Suppa-Sugiru is a soft chewy candy produced and sold by Meiji.
+In its name, “Suppa (スッパ)” stands for “Suppai (酸っぱい)” meaning “Sour” in Japanese, while “Sugiru (スギル)” means “To an excessive degree”.

 Taste and Texture